 - Strategic Public Relations Planning: Develops the ability to identify and diagnose public relations problems and design campaign strategies.
 Presentation and media broadcast skills are taught

-- Public Relations and Public Communications: Theories & Contexts: Provides an overview of key contexts; and practice contexts such as business-to-business (B2B), business-to-consumer (B2C), crisis and employee relations.
+- Public Relations and Public Communications: Theories and Contexts: Provides an overview of key contexts, and practice contexts such as business-to-business (B2B), business-to-consumer (B2C), crisis and employee relations

 - Public Affairs and Advocacy: Critically evaluates political and social science theories relating to public opinion, public affairs practice, lobbying and advocacy environments

 - Organisational Communication: Provides an overview of the major theories and themes in organisational communication.
 Initially the module covers the historical development of the field and the different major perspectives, namely the post-positivistic, interpretive and critical perspective.
 The latter part of the module focuses on areas such as change processes, leadership and power from a communicative perspective.

 - Research for Dissertation: Teaches the necessary research skills to carry out academic research in the field of public relations and communication management

 - Research and Evaluation for Practice: Teaches the necessary conceptual and computational research skills to operate as a public relations manager